 More to the point, cleaning animal waste from an artificial lawn is pretty much the same process as it is on a natural grass lawn.
 The bulk of the soilage is removed with a plastic bag or “pooper-scooper” just like on any other surface.
 Afterward, a disinfectant can be sprayed but a thorough rinsing with plain water from a hose is just as effective at cleaning the area.
 Lastly, it’s recommended to use a turf deodorizer on a quarterly basis.

 Especially with pets, bacteria can build up from left over pet urine and soilage.
-A professional installer will initially address the issue by installing an antimicrobial acrylic-coated infill over the top of the underlayment.
+A professional installer will initially address the issue by installing an antimicrobial vinyl-coated infill over the top of the underlayment.
 This material, if regularly cleaned in the manners described above will minimize, if not completely eliminate the growth of bacteria on your lawn.
 If you are still concerned, however, by an area where a pet regularly urinates, just spray with a diluted solution of vinegar and water to kill the remaining bacteria.

 Artificial lawns are robust but one area where they must be proactively guarded is when it comes to burns.
 Everything from cigarettes and embers from the charcoal grill to battery acid and strong bases can burn or discolor artificial grass.
 That’s why it’s essential to keep these items away from you lawn.
 In other words, do not cook, repair mechanical items or otherwise expose the lawn to harsh chemicals or you could end up having a burnt patch on your lawn that will need repairing.